How Much Does a New Kitchen Actually Cost?

 Why Kitchen Remodel Costs Vary So Widely

-No two kitchens are exactly alike, and neither are homeowner goals.
-Some homeowners want the renovation to result in a refreshed look with minimal disruption, while others are ready for a complete transformation and a kitchen that will last decades.
+No two kitchens are exactly alike, and neither are the goals of homeowners.
+Some folks want a fresh look with minimal disruption, while others are ready for a complete transformation that will stand the test of time.
 Cost differences typically come down to:

 The size of the kitchen